Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/SCOPE.md

 attributes and associations, are called "domain aggregates."
-These are identified from the Ed-Fi UDM according to the principles of Domain-Driven Design (DDD).[\[2\]](#f2) Domain aggregates are the Resources for an Ed-Fi REST API.
+These are identified from the Ed-Fi UDM according to the principles of Domain-Driven Design (DDD).[\[2\]](#f2) Domain aggregates are the Resources for an Ed-Fi Resource API.
 These concepts are discussed in more detail later in this document.

-An Ed-Fi REST API may cover a subset of the full Ed-Fi UDM that is exposed and exchanged in a particular system or implementation.
-The API need not be implemented for the entire scope of the Ed-Fi UDM in order to be aligned.
+### Discovery API

+The Ed-Fi Discovery API presents clients with configuration information about a running application, including:

+* The software version.
+* Which version of the UDM is exposed by its implementation of the Resource API.
+* URL's for authentication and access to the various API specification(s) implemented by that application.
+* And, potentially, other runtime configuration parameters.

+The Discovery API allows client developers to build applications that need know only one base URL, can extract runtime information from it, and alter behavior as appropriate.

+### Defining an Ed-Fi API

+An application that exposes some subset of the Ed-Fi Resource API, and adheres to this guideline document, is said to be "Ed-Fi aligned."
+An application that is Ed-Fi aligned, supports the entire Resource API, and implements the Ed-Fi Discovery API is said to be "Ed-Fi compatible".
+In either situation, an application _may_ expose other API's, whether from Ed-Fi or another source.

+Unless otherwise stated, the guidelines provided by this document apply to both _compatible_ and _aligned_ API applications.

+### Other API Specifications

+Ed-Fi API software _must_ utilize the OAuth 2.0 API specification for managing authentication, though the implementation _may_ use non-Ed-Fi software to provision OAuth-related services.

+> ![NOTE]
+> The Ed-Fi ODS/API exclusively uses a built-in OAuth 2.0 provider, which cannot
+> be replaced by an off-the-shelf component.
+This need not be true of other
+> implementations.

+Other specifications managed by the Ed-Fi Alliance include:

+* Ed-Fi Admin API
+* Ed-Fi Identity API
+* Ed-Fi Change Queries API
+* Ed-Fi Enrollment API
+* various _profiles_ of the Resource API
+* and others as may be defined from time to time.

 ## Architectural Style

-The REST architectural style[\[3\]](#f3) is a convention-based approach to defining APIs.
-HTTPS (Hypertext Transfer Protocol Secure), using the HTTP methods (GET, PUT, POST, DELETE, etc.), as the application protocol.
+The REST architectural style[\[3\]](#f3) is a convention-based approach to defining APIs using the HTTP methods (GET, PUT, POST, DELETE, etc.), as the application protocol.

 REST-style architectures consist of clients and servers.
 Clients initiate requests to servers; servers process requests and return appropriate responses.
 Requests and responses are built around the transfer of representations of Resources.
-As depicted below, a data store or server-based application implements, exposes, or is wrapped with an Ed-Fi REST API to allow client applications to exchange and manipulate education data.
+As depicted below, a data store or server-based application implements, exposes, or is wrapped with an Ed-Fi API to allow client applications to exchange and manipulate education data.

 ![Image showing HTTP request and response between client and REST API service](Client-Server-Figure.png)